 LETTERS OF RECOMMENDATION

 Three letters of recommendation are required.
 Contact information for these individuals should be provided within the online Graduate Application.
 Please submit a recommendation from each of the following categories:

 - Social Work/Human Service Experience (volunteer or paid)

 Applicants with an undergraduate GPA above 3.0 do not have to take the Graduate Records Examination (GRE).

 Applicants whose undergraduate GPA is below 3.0 (and above a 2.75) must take the GRE.
 Official copies of test scores must be sent directly from Educational Testing Services (ETS) to WVU.
 Our Institution code is 5904.

-International Students whose first language is not English must take the Test Of English as a Foreign Language (TOEFL).
-The GRE is also required if GPA is below 3.0 (and above a 2.75).
+International Students whose first language is not English must take and submit official test results for the Test Of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
+The GRE is also required if GPA is below 3.0 (and above a 2.75). (*note: international applicants are not eligible to apply to the online MSW program)

 All applicants must submit an Admission Essay.
 Please read the detailed description below.